Wheeler Yuta: Early career (2014–2020)

 Yuta debuted in 2014.
 He made his Combat Zone Wrestling (CZW) debut in late 2015 and consistently appeared for CZW until late 2016.
 On October 5, 2017, at One Shot, he made his debut for Major League Wrestling (MLW) in a losing effort to MJF.
 His last match for the promotion would be in 2019 against Low Ki.

-All Elite Wrestling / Ring of Honor (2020–present)

-Beginnings; Best Friends (2020–2022)

 On September 11, 2020 episode of Ring of Honor Wrestling, Yuta made his debut for Ring of Honor (ROH) in the first round of the ROH Pure Tournament, where he was defeated by Jonathan Gresham.
 At Final Battle, Yuta teamed with Fred Yehi against The Foundation (Rhett Titus and Tracy Williams) in the first-ever Pure Rules tag team match.
 Yuta and Yehi lost the match.

+All Elite Wrestling / Ring of Honor (2021–present)

+Best Friends (2021–2022)

 On the June 29, 2021 episode of Dark: Elevation, Yuta made his debut for All Elite Wrestling (AEW) against Karl Anderson, and would consistently appear on AEW's YouTube shows throughout the coming months.
 He also joined the Best Friends stable, filling in for the injured Trent Beretta in trios matches.
 On the November 10 episode of Dynamite, Rocky Romero announced that Best Friends would become a sub-group within the NJPW stable Chaos and would represent Chaos in AEW.